 Although fictitious, this case study illustrates my knowledge of space and design as well as conveying a message to promote the company and the product.

-Again I used a template, but chose and created everything else to promote both their business and product by making the brochure look clean and crisp.
-I’ve also left it open with enough white space so it doesn’t seem cramped,
+Again I used a template, but wrote all the copy and chose the graphics for this brochure to promote both their business and product by it that clean, crisp look.
+I’ve also left it open with just enough white space so it doesn’t seem cramped,

 Email marketing must be direct, to the point or it ends up in the trash folder.
 People are quick to press delete unless you immediately get their attention and hold it.
 There must be something in it for them or they’re onto the next email.